 A pastilla is a type of savory pie, consisting of spiced bird of some sort or another encased in puff pastry.
 Variants can be found across the Mediterranean and into the Middle East, probably because they taste so good.

 Some quick notes up-front: depending on where you live, some of the ingredients can be hard to find, and impossible in a standard grocery store.
-Hopefully, there's a Middle Eastern or "International" market nearby where you can find them.
-Also, filo comes frozen, and needs to be defrosted carefully.
-Overnight in the fridge is best, but if your house is cold you can do it on the counter, so long as you only let it get to "cool", and put it in the fridge straightaway.
+Hopefully, there’s a Middle Eastern or “International” market nearby where you can find them.
+Particularly, saffron is stupid expensive at the grocery store.
+The market down the street from me has cooking-grade stuff cheap enough to even make saffron rice.
+Also, yufka comes frozen, and needs to be defrosted carefully.
+Overnight in the fridge is best, but if your house is cold you can do it on the counter, so long as you only let it get to “cool”, and put it in the fridge straightaway.

 - orange blossom water

 - 1-3/4 to 2 pounds of chicken thighs.

 - A bunch of Italian parsley